pkuanvil/nodebb-plugin-pr/README.md

 * Email Register
   - Register request (the encrypted message is simplely a RSA public key encrytion of username and password)
   - DKIM (Verify an email which has DKIM "To:" signature)
+    - We apply a patch to mailauth (see folder patches/) which skips body verify, as we are not interested in body anyway
 * hcaptcha (not yet enabled at PKU Anvil, although the code is prepared)
 * Privacy:
   - Don't show register time